 Master of Audiology

-Admission to a master’s degree is based on the evaluation of evidence of your ability to undertake postgraduate study in a specialist field of inquiry or professional practice.
+Admission to the Master’s degree is based on the evaluation of your ability to undertake postgraduate study in a specialist field of inquiry or professional practice.
 The primary basis for selection is on academic merit, however consideration may also be given to other factors.

 The MAud does not require prior training in Speech and Language Therapy.
-Candidates should have either:
+You should have either:

-- qualified for a Speech and Language Pathology degree or
+- a Speech and Language Pathology bachelor's degree; or

-- qualified for another bachelor’s degree with relevant coursework (eg, Arts, Engineering such as Electrical and Electronic or Mechanical, Health Sciences, Science, or Teaching and Learning) or
+- any bachelor’s degree with relevant coursework (eg, Arts, Engineering such as Electrical and Electronic or Mechanical, Health Sciences, Science, or Teaching and Learning); or

-- been admitted with equivalent status to the above by the University.
+- been admitted with equivalent qualifications to the above by the University.

-Candidates with a different undergraduate background to that of the above, and with a strong achievement record, will be considered.
-All candidates must be approved for study by the Academic Dean of Science.
+Students with a different undergraduate background to that of the above, and with a strong achievement record, will still be considered.
+All students must be approved for study.

 How to apply

 Entry into Year 1 of the Master of Audiology is limited.
 You will need to submit an enrolment application via myUC as well as a separate application form to Te Kura Mahi ā-Hirikapo | School of Psychology, Speech and Hearing by 1 October.